-The MA programme in Music provides broad-based musical study within the context of a multi-disciplinary arts degree.
+The MA programme in Music provides broad-based musical study.
 The breadth of creative and critical skills it entails make it suitable preparation for a wide range of careers, including careers in Music.
 The ability to combine Music with other subjects makes it particularly suitable for students with wide-ranging interests and abilities.
 It provides a progression from introductory practical and critical/historical topics in years one and two, to more specialised areas of performance, composition, sonic arts and musicological study at Honours level.
-It is designed so that students may finish their
+Year one comprises courses in music theory, history, repertory, analysis and aural skills, consolidated and further

-1 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if full advantage is taken of the learning opportunities that are provided.
-More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk musical studies in any of the first three years with a well-balanced spread of music topics, if they choose not to pursue Music to Honours level.
-Year one comprises courses in music theory, history, repertory, analysis and aural skills, consolidated and further developed in year two.
+&lt;sup>1 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if full advantage is taken of the learning opportunities that are provided.
+More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk/ developed in year two.
 Year two also provides the foundations for later specialisation in either critical/historical musicology, composition or sonic arts.
 The Joint Honours programme offers access to a wide range of specialist options in composition, analysis, sonic arts, critical/historical musicology, or performance (by audition), and enables students to develop their own particular musical interests alongside Honours level study in another discipline.
 At all levels, the courses evolve year by year to reflect the latest in musical research and practice, and to give students the opportunity to develop their own interests through essays, a dissertation, and a wide variety of creative and practical projects.